JellyJoe198/Halva-Recipe/README.md

 - 1 light tsp vanilla extract

 #### optional:
-- up to 2 cup peanut butter. <b>*</b>The combination of Tahini and Peanut Butter should add up to 2 cups.
+- up to 2 cup peanut butter. <b>*The combination of Tahini and Peanut Butter should add up to 2 cups</b>.
 - spices: some cultures like to add Cinnamon, Nutmeg, Rose Water, chocolate, or Pistachio and other nut crumbles.
 These would be added to the tahini/peanut butter mix.

 ### Optional tools: